neoskop/pulumi-buddy/modules/plugin/README.md

 ### Codegen

 Use `yarn generate:grpc-code` to generate the GRPC service and client classes.
-Use `generate:buddy-actions` to generate all actions with the scraped informations for the [Buddy Docs](https://buddy.works/docs/api/pipelines/create-manage-actions/add-action).
+Use `yarn generate:buddy-actions` to generate all actions with the scraped informations for the [Buddy Docs](https://buddy.works/docs/api/pipelines/create-manage-actions/add-action).

 ### Publishing